Zlocrax/Docker-android/Readme.md

 With thanks to https://github.com/hctilg for that part

-fyi this way also works with nethunter installer as that also gives you root access
+fyi this way also works with my nethunter installer as that also gives you root access

 Now onto my steps(copy and paste 1by1):